On the weight lifting property for localizations of triangulated categories: Introduction

-Another corollary of our result is Proposition \ref{torsindep}, where we compare the weights of $X\in \obj \cu$ in certain localizations $\cu/\du_i$ with its weights in the categories $(\cu/\du_i) \otimes \q$ (where $\du_i$ are some triangulated subcategories on which $w$ restricts).
-It turns out that there exists a triangle $T\to X \to X' \to T[1]$, where $T$ is a torsion object and the weights of $X'$ in all $\cu/\du_i$ "are almost the same as" the weights of $X$ in $(\cu/\du_i)\otimes \q$.
-We note that it is impossible to obtain such comparison if the weight lifting property is not satisfied (see Remark \ref{indc}).
-We apply this result to the setting of Tate motives and their weight $0$ motivic homology (see Remark \ref{tateappl}(3)).
-In Theorem 4.2.5 of \cite{bosocwh} we apply this proposition to the case $\cu = \dmgep$ and $\du_i = \dmgep(i)$; this yields quite non-trivial properties of the so-called Chow-weight homology groups.
+We apply the corresponding Proposition \ref{torsindep} to the study of Tate motives and their weight $0$ motivic homology (see Remark \ref{tateappl}(3)).
+In Theorem 4.2.5 of \cite{bosocwh} we also apply this proposition to the case $\cu = \dmgep$ and $\du_i = \dmgep(i)$; this yields quite non-trivial properties of the so-called Chow-weight homology groups.

-We also study those subcategories $\du$ of $\cu$ whose objects admit {\it weak weight decompositions} inside $\du$.
-We prove that for such a subcategory there exists a weight structure on $\cu/\du$ compatible with $w$ (see Theorem \ref{wweight}).
-This result generalizes all the known cases when $w$ yields a weight structure on $\cu/\du$.
-Under certain restrictions we obtain necessary and sufficient conditions for the corresponding localization functor to satisfy the weight lifting property.
-More precisely, we prove the following statement: if $w$ is bounded below then the surjectivity of the map $K_0(\hw) \to K_0(\hw_{\cu/\du})$ is equivalent to the strong right weight lifting property (see Proposition \ref{k0equiv}).
-The author hopes that this result will be useful for dealing with $K$-theory of additive categories (especially with $K_{-1}$).